cheyennehunt99/Weather_Dashboard/README.md

 ## Summary

-- This project is a 5 Day Weather Forecast a user can use with their own API key.
-I hid my own API key but if you plug in your own key your results should match the screenshot.
-A user can get a free API key by creating a free account with Open Weather Maps.
+- This project is a 5 Day Weather Forecast a user can use with their own API key (Highly recommended!).
+I hid my own API key in my config.js file but a user can get a free API key by creating a free account with Open Weather Maps.

 ## Author